College Scorecard

 The current “glossary” exists as a data repository for developers and data scientists to access the data.
 Several participants found this glossary and were confused by the long definitions for terms like “Median Earnings”, “Average Annual Cost”, especially the time ranges presented for the data.

-How might we make the technical data and definitions more accessible for high school students, their parents, and school counselors that use the College Scorecard?
+How might we make the technical data and definitions more accessible for high school students that use the College Scorecard?

 Some students do not have a specific college in mind.